Biden aims to enlist allies in tackling climate, COVID, more

 “There are points of disagreement, including when we have disagreed with the decisions other countries are making, the decision points of when countries have disagreed with the decisions we’re making,” White House press secretary Jen Psaki said.
 “But the larger point here … is that we are committed to those alliances, and that always requires work from every president, from every global leader.”

-In an interview ahead of his meeting with Biden, Guterres told The Associated Pressthat he was concerned about the “completely dysfunctional” U.S.-China relationship and that it could lead to a new cold war.
+In an interview before his meeting with Biden, Guterres told The Associated Press that he was concerned about the “completely dysfunctional” U.S.-China relationship and that it could lead to a new cold war.
 Psaki said the administration disagreed with the assessment, adding that the U.S.-China relationship was “one not of conflict but of competition.”

 In his address Tuesday, Biden planned to put a heavy emphasis on the need for world leaders to work together on the COVID-19 pandemic, meet past obligations to address climate change, head off emerging technology issues and firm up trade rules, White House officials said.